Skip to main content

 Configuring the Node

-The node currently does not need any config to run with mainnet.
-You can however request the config and override any needed value.
-To request the current mainnet compatible config please run:
+The node currently does not need any config to run with the mainnet.
+However, you can request the config and override any needed value.
+To request the current mainnet compatible config, please run:

 > curl -s https://configs.spacemesh.network/networks.json | jq '.[0].conf'